barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 Addressing the above 2 aspects we have
 * **Fluctuating currencies**
-Currencies post gold-standard are traded in pairs, i.e. their price is determined against another one.
+Currencies post gold-standard are traded in pairs, i.e. their price is determined against each other.
 Their "spot price" is determined in [FX markets][13].
 FX markets is a very broad term to describe effectively bilateral [OTC][14] trades, between big international banks and brokers.
 And by "OTC trade" we mean the purchase of the equivalent amount of foreign currency X, paid in local currency Y.